 Technically, the .45 is the winner because it has a larger caliber.
 But in reality, this doesn’t carry that much weight considering the small difference between the two.

 In a nutshell, a larger caliber has a little advantage, but it’s not so big as to leave the .40 in the dust.

 Accuracy depends on much more than just your bullet choice.
 It’s subject to the competence of the shooter, the gun used, barrel length, and external situations like the range and wind velocity during firing.

-But just to compare the two, both the .40 SW and the .45 ACP are excellent competitors at short-range shooting and they almost have equal accuracy.
+But just to compare .45 vs. .40, both are excellent competitors at short-range shooting and they almost have equal accuracy.

 Taking into account the velocity of the bullet, the .45 would require more focus on shooting because of its lower velocity.
 Since the .40 is smaller and thus more aerodynamic, it has a slight edge at longer ranges.

 Like accuracy, the recoil also depends on the shooter and the firearm.
 The .40 SW and .45 ACP have a minimal difference when it comes to recoil, but this factor must be considered because it affects ammo handling during target practice and real situations as well.

 The .40 Cal is sharp and snappy, meaning it has a slower tendency to shoot follow-up shots compared to the .45 Cal.
 If you’re aiming at lower targets, the .40 is a more ideal bullet.